 Reverse Adapter - A reverse adapter or 'reverse ring' screws onto the font of your lens.
 It has a lens mount on one side which lets you turn your lens around and mount it backwards on the body.
 They are usually used with 50mm lenses.

-- Choose a background without bright spots.
-Bright areas often produce strange and distracting bokeh effects.
+Choose a background without bright spots.
+Bright areas often produce strange and distracting bokeh (out of focus) effects.

-- Maximize your in-focus area.
-Since depth-of-field is very shallow in macro you should choose angles that allow larger areas of the subject to be in the focal plane.
+Maximize your in-focus area.
+Since depth-of-field is very shallow in macro you should choose angles that allow larger areas of the subject to be in focus.
 For example, if you shoot a quarter from the side only the edge is in focus, but if you shoot it from the front the whole surface is in focus.
 Choose a good angle.

-- Don't rush.
+Don't rush.
 Wait for the breeze to subside.
 Wait for the light to change.
 Double check your settings.
 Test your lighting and observe where the shadows fall.